Building Desktop App with Electron

 });

-As we can see in the video - app has icon of the Electron.
+Now the app has the icon of the Electron.
 But after we create the real app the correct icon will be loaded as needed.

 Chapter 5: Second window (page)